 - The lens of the eye becomes opaque and white

-The only efficient therapy for cataracts in dogs is the removal of the lens by surgery.
+The only efficient therapy for cataracts in dogs is removing the lens by surgery.
 This requires substituting the eye lens with an intraocular lens, and when this surgery is undertaken, the cataract will not grow again.

 Cleft palate in French Bulldogs is a genetic condition frequently seen in brachycephalic dogs.
 It is defined by an unusual opening on the roof of the mouth.